scrutinydebugger/scrutiny-python/scrutiny/sdk/docs/source/accessing_variables.rst

 ------

 The first step to access a watchable, is to first tell the server that we want to subscribe to update event on that watchable.
-To do so, we use the :meth:`watch<scrutiny.sdk.client.ScrutinyClient.watch>` method and specify the path of the watchable.
+To do so, we use the :meth:`watch<scrutiny.sdk.client.ScrutinyClient.watch>` method and specify the watchable's path.
 The path depends on the firmware and must generally be known in advance.
 The path is dependent on the firmware and is typically known beforehand.
 It's also possible to query the server for a list of available watchables, a feature utilized by the GUI.